gbrrestoration/canonical-reefs/README.md

 # Canonical Reefs

-Attempt to create a standardized geopackage file including data from:
+Generates a standardized geopackage file including data from:

 - Dr A. Cresswell's Lookup table `GBR_reefs_lookup_table_Anna_update_2024-03-06.[csv/xlsx]` This is referred to as the AC lookup table.